-Sixteen submissions were received during the first public consultation period.
-These were almost equally divided between those in favour of the application, and those opposed to the application.
-The submissions in favour of the application supported increased consumer choice and improved opportunities for product innovation.

-The major issues of concern were the potential nutritional effects, the potential for adverse effects in non-target consumers, and the choice of food products, namely milk and yoghurt which are widely consumed in Australia and New Zealand.
+Sixteen submissions were received in the first public consultation period and twenty-two submissions were received during the second consultation period.
+A small majority of submissions were in favour of the Application.
+Of those in favour, all supported increased consumer choice and improved opportunities for product innovation.
+The major issues of concern raised by those opposed were the potential nutritional effects, the potential for adverse effects in non-target consumers, and the choice of food products, namely milk and yoghurt which are widely consumed in Australia and New Zealand.
 The issues raised in public submissions have been addressed in the report and, where appropriate, through the risk management strategies outlined.